-Living with the aftereffects of trauma can be an isolating, confusing and overwhelming experience.
-You may feel very lonely and wonder why everyone else seems able to form the kinds of lasting, healthy relationships that elude you.
-Perhaps your emotions alarm you, and you sometimes find yourself exploding in anger, which only does further damage to your relationships or career.
-Even if know that you suffered a trauma in your life, you still might question if trauma is the source of your current issues, especially if it occurred a long time ago.
-You also might wonder if this is just the way life is and question when or how you could find relief.
+Living with the after-effects of traumatic experiences can be an isolating, confusing and overwhelming experience.
+You may feel cut-off and wonder why everyone else seems able to form the kinds of lasting, loving relationships that elude you.
+Perhaps your intense emotions alarm you, and you sometimes find yourself exploding in anger, which further damages important relationships or your career.
+Even if you know you’ve experienced or witnessed upsetting and disturbing events, you still don’t understand how they’d impact your current situation, especially if it happened long ago.
+Perhaps you are concerned that others will perceive you as unreliable and won’t trust you to help them if they knew what you’re going through.
+You might think that this is just the way you are and believe you could never find relief.

 Many People Become Stuck in the Aftermath of Trauma

-Modern research has led to a greater understand of the brain’s plasticity – the ability of the brain to change, especially when faced with overwhelming challenges, danger or pain.
+Modern research has led to a greater understanding of the brain’s plasticity – the ability of the brain to change, especially when faced with overwhelming challenges, danger or pain.
 If you faced years of developmental trauma as a child or adolescent or if you experienced a violent or frightening event, your brain likely responded in an attempt to preserve itself and protect you.
 Insomuch, the trauma you experienced and your brain’s subsequent response may have trained you to be hyper-vigilant, quick to respond with alarm or violence (verbal or physical) or to become fearful that danger is always present.
-Traumatic information overwhelms the brain with meanings and memories – they are too big and too much to simply process or “get over,” which means that this information often gets “stuck” within the mind and body.
+PTSD overwhelms the brain with meanings and memories – they are too big and too much to simply process or “get over,” which means that this information often gets “stuck” within the mind and body.
 This is not your fault or an indication of any sort of personal or emotional failing on your part.
-The good news is that with the help of a trained trauma therapist, you can process the traumatic memories and automatically experience resolution and relief at a deeper level so you can enjoy greater peace in your life.
+The good news is that with the help of a trained trauma therapist, you can learn how to cope with PTSD by processing these painful memories, and experience resolution at a deeper level so you can enjoy greater peace in your life.

-With Trauma Therapy, You Can Discover a New, More Open World
+With PTSD Therapy, You Can Discover a New, More Open World

-Regardless of the source or manifestation of trauma in your life, the latest trauma therapy techniques are extremely effective and can help you discover a sense of ease and hope that you may have never thought possible.
+Regardless of the source or manifestation of PTSD in your life, the latest therapy techniques are extremely effective and can help you discover a sense of hope that you may have never thought possible.
 In our sessions, you don’t have to relive the pain of the traumatic experience in order to find healing.
-Rather, together, we can restore your nervous system and rewire your brain to expand its capacity to experience balance, peace and calm.
+Rather, together we can restore your nervous system and rewire your brain to expand its capacity to experience balance, peace, and calm.

-You are not your memories of trauma, and your experiences don’t mean that anything is wrong with you.
-Your symptoms are simply the natural result of your human brain reacting to traumatic events, and with guidance and new understanding, your brain can heal itself from the negative effects of past trauma.
+You are not your PTSD, and your experiences don’t mean that anything is wrong with you.
+Your symptoms are simply the natural result of your human brain reacting to traumatic events, and with guidance and new understanding, your brain can heal itself from the negative effects of the past.
 You can enter a soothing state of calm and feel relaxed and uplifted.
-And, as you move through the effects of your trauma, you are likely to find that your relationships and career, along with other aspects of your life, improve.
-With the help of trauma therapy, so much in your life can change.
+And, as you move through the effects of PTSD, you are likely to find that your relationships and career, along with other aspects of your life, improve.
+With the help of counseling, so much in your life can change.

-You may feel that trauma therapy can help, but still have questions and concerns…
+You may feel that PTSD therapy can help, but still have questions and concerns…

 I think this is just the way I am.